Porto is a beautiful city well worth several days exploring, but it’s equally viable as a base to use for Portugal day trips.

 Despite being two different countries, it’s easy to visit Vigo on a day trip.

-Taking advantage of the many – and usually pretty cheap – transport options between them, it is possible to jump from Porto, in Portugal, to Vigo, in Spain, in less than three hours.
+Taking advantage of the many – and usually pretty cheap – transport options between them, it is possible to jump from Porto to Vigo in less than three hours.

 In fact, a 7€ bus or 12€ train ride will take you from Porto’s city center to Vigo.